microsoft/TypeScript-wiki/Breaking-Changes.md

 In accordance with [the ES6 spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-strict-mode-code), module bodies are now parsed in strict mode. module bodies will behave as if `"use strict"` was defined at the top of their scope; this includes flagging the use of `arguments` and `eval` as variable or parameter names, use of future reserved words as variables or parameters, use of octal numeric literals, etc..

+#### System module output uses bulk exports

+The compiler uses the [new bulk-export](https://github.com/ModuleLoader/es6-module-loader/issues/386) variation of the `_export` function in the System module format that takes any object containing key value pairs (optionally an entire module object for export *) as arguments instead of key, value.

+The module loader needs to be updated to [v0.17.1](https://github.com/ModuleLoader/es6-module-loader/releases/tag/v0.17.1) or higher.

 # TypeScript 1.5

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+1.5%22+label%3A%22breaking+change%22).